Akal Takht: Design

 The Akal Takht was built on a site where there existed only a high mound of earth across a wide-open space.
 It was a place where Guru Hargobind played as a child.
 The original Takht was a simple platform, 3.5 m high, on which Guru Hargobind would sit in court to receive petitions and administer justice.
-He was surrounded by insignia of royalty such as the parasol and the flywhisk.
+He was surrounded by insignia of royalty such as the parasol and the fly whisk.
 Later, there was an open-air semi-circular structure built on marble pillars and a gilded interior section.
 There were also painted wall panels depicting Europeans.

+According to Teja Singh and Ganda Singh, the structure was built so close-by to the Harmandir Sahib because whilst the Akal Takht represents politics, the Harmandir Sahib symbolizes spirituality.
+People at Harmandir Sahib could glance at the Akal Takht and remember temporality whilst those in the Akal Takht can look upon the Harmandir Sahib and remember the importance of spirituality.
+Thus, it is a representation of the co-dependence of religion and politics and that one cannot exist without being balanced by the other, just like limbs of a body.

 The modern building is a five-story structure with marble inlay and a gold-leafed dome.
-Three of the stories were added by Ranjit Singh in the 1700s.
-Contemporary restoration work found a layer of paint decorated lime plaster that might have been part of the original structure but later than the time of Harminder.
+Three of the stories were added by Ranjit Singh in the 1800s.
+Contemporary restoration work found a layer of paint-decorated lime plaster that might have been part of the original structure but later than the time of Harminder.

+A unique aspect of the Akal Takht is that it flies two Nishan Sahibs rather than one.
+The two flags are said to represent the two-sword concept of miri-piri.

 Operation Blue Star

 In July 1983, the Sikh political party Akali Dal's President Harcharan Singh Longowal and the jathedar of the Akal Takht invited the fourteenth jathedar of Damdami taksal Jarnail Singh Bhindranwale, who was on the run for radicalized militancy in Punjab, popular in much of rural Punjab, to hide in the Golden Temple Complex, later moving to the Akal Takht to protect himself from getting arrested.
 Between 3 June and 8 June 1984, the Indian army conducted a counter-insurgency operation, ordered by Prime Minister Indira Gandhi, to arrest Bhindranwale.
 The Akal Takht was heavily damaged during this operation by the Indian Army.
-Bhindranwale was killed in action during exchange of fire between the armed Militants and the Indian Army.
+Bhindranwale was killed in action during an exchange of fire between the armed Militants and the Indian Army.

 Re-building

-After Operation Blue Star, the Akal Takht was rebuilt by the Jathedar of Budha Dal, Baba Santa Singh.
-Many institutions such as the Damdami Taksal felt that the Nihang Singhs should not have taken money from the government to rebuild the Takht.